What if Santa went virtual?

 Letters to Santa and a help desk staffed by elves.

-To understand the impacts of Santa modernizing his operations, let’s start by estimating his “customers.”
+To understand the impact of virtual Santa, let’s first start by figuring out who his “customers” are.
 How many children hope for a gift from Santa each year?

 A clever calculation from The Atlantic in 2011 estimated that there were roughly 526 million Christian children who could believe in Santa.
 When you consider population growth since 2011 and the fact that Santa is celebrated across many beliefs, this figure is likely an underestimate, but it’s a solid start.

-Next, let’s consider the number of letters sent to Santa each year.
-The Universal Postal Union calculated that across their 192 member countries around the world, about seven million letters to Santa are sent through the local post offices.
+Next, let’s consider the number of letters written to Santa each year.
+The Universal Postal Union calculated that across their 192 member countries around the world, about seven million letters to Santa are sent through local post offices each year.
 Presumably, Mom and Dad are grabbing some letters before they’re picked up by the postal worker, so the total number is likely even higher.

-Santa’s contact center would likely need a staff of around 30,000 elves, based on a customer service agent’s average rate of 50 calls per day.
-This team of elves would make Santa’s contact center – presumably located in North Pole, Alaska — one of the largest in the United States.
-For reference, Bank of America has the 10th largest call center in the U.S. staffed by 28,144 employees.
+With a hotline and text line, Santa’s contact center would likely need a staff of around 30,000 elves, based on a customer service agent’s average rate of 50 calls per day.
+This team of elves would make Santa’s contact center—presumably located in North Pole, Alaska—one of the largest in the United States.

-Santa’s customer service elves would also have the challenge of needing to be able to speak many different languages.
+Santa’s customer service elves would also have the challenge of needing to be able to speak many languages.
 After all, Santa Claus also goes by Pere Noel, Babbo Natale, Santa-san, De Kerstman and many other names across different languages and cultures.
+However, it’s possible this isn’t an issue and elves are natural polyglots.

 With today’s modernized manufacturing, elves don’t need to toil away endlessly at the North Pole workshop crafting all those toys.
 Thanks to automation, elves could instead manage a digital workstation for a mostly hands-free manufacturing process.
 On average, automation saves companies 16 to 22 percent on labor costs.
-In some factories, 90 percent of humans have been replaced by robots.
+In some factories, 90 percent of humans have been replaced by robots and fully autonomous factories are closer than ever.
 We’re not entirely sure of the human-to-elf productivity ratio, but there should be some savings there.

 Running 24/7, Santa would need 200 manufacturing lines to build one toy per child for his yearly Christmas delivery.